jeroenpeters1986/piFan/README.md

 to see which pins are allocated by the action touchscreen.
 Use the image to hook up the DHT22 temprature sensor.
 ![Wiring of the PiFan](config/pifan_wiring.png?raw=true "Wiring of the PiFan")

+# Credits
+ * The file `hub_ctrl` is a compiled version of the sourcecode of https://github.com/codazoda/hub-ctrl.c